Do Chihuahuas like the water? Can Chihuahuas even swim?

 These may seem like silly questions, but the answer is not always so clear.

 Some Chihuahuas love swimming and playing in the water, while others are scared of it.
-Whether or not your Chihuahua likes the water depends on their personality and how you introduce them to it.

 The idea of getting wet can be quite intimidating for a tiny Chihuahua, but with some patience and training, they can learn to enjoy swimming and bathing.